 Background

-In April of 2023, I joined my university’s FSAE team out of a desire to acquire practical hands-on engineering experience.
+In April 2023, I joined my university’s FSAE team out of a desire to acquire practical hands-on engineering experience.
+Additionally, I thought the premise of building an electric formula-style race car was super cool.
+I joined as a member of the chassis sub-team.

 This presented a unique opportunity to experience a product’s entire lifecycle from conceptualization and design, to manufacturing and testing.